Italienische-Philologie-LMU-Munchen/vowel-analyzer/README.md

 ## Installation/Prerequisities

-In order to merely run **Vowel Analyzer** you have to install Python 3.9 on your machine.
+In order to merely run **Vowel Analyzer** you have to install [Python 3.9](https://www.python.org/downloads/) on your machine (higher versions might work but haven't been tested yet).
 This way you should be able to use the pre-built application files from the current release.

 If you want (or need) to build your own version of **Vowel Analyzer**, you have to perform the following steps:

 - Download/Clone the source code
 - Install all needed Python packages with `pip install -r requirements.txt`
-- Run `build.py` to create a [single-file application] (https://github.com/s-resch/vowel-analyzer#building-your-own-bundled-executable) or just start `vowelAnalyzer.py` or `vowelAnalyzerGui.py`
+- Run `build.py` to create a [single-file application](https://github.com/s-resch/vowel-analyzer#building-your-own-bundled-executable) or just start `vowelAnalyzer.py` or `vowelAnalyzerGui.py`

 ## Usage